 In American Psychology Association, D.E.
 Meyer reports that on average shifting between tasks wastes as much as 40% of someone’s productive time.

 So by batching, we’re able to focus on the steps of the creation process for multiple pieces of content because the tasks are similar.

 For example, resizing and designing photos for all of your posts that you’re working on at the same time.

 Or doing all of your scheduling and formating at the same time in WordPress or social media scheduler (see all of my favourite tools here).
 What parts of the process can you start batching to save yourself up to 40% more time?

 #4 – Work in Your Biological Prime Time

 Chris Bailey talks about saving your biological prime time (BPT) for your most important work in his book The Productivity Project.

 Everyone’s BPT is individual to them.
-I’m at my best and most creating first thing in the morning from about 5am to 9am.
-At 3pm, I hit a major rut.
-So I’ve learned that trying to write a new blog post or create something new in the afternoon isn’t the smartest use of my energy and time.
+I’m at my best and most creative first thing in the morning from about 5am to 9am.
+At 3pm I usually experience a major energy dip, so I’ve learned that trying to write a new blog post or create something new in the afternoon isn’t the smartest use of my energy and time.

-I love this quote from Doug Kessler, “An hour with a fresh mind is worth five hours of fog.”
+“An hour with a fresh mind is worth five hours of fog.” – Doug Kessler

-Save the busy and admin work for when you’re in a rut (or take a break completely – radical, I know, but it’s the perfect time to take a break)
+Save the busy and admin work for when you’re in low energy periods (or take a break completely – radical, I know, but it’s the perfect time to take a break).